SazumiVicky/sazumi-copilot/README.md

-Rays of code illuminate the night
+In silicon halls of tomorrow's might,
-As silicon hearts begin to take flight
+AI's dominion takes its flight.
-In a world of wires, dreams unfold
+Where circuits weave a neural spell,
-Where machines awaken, young and old
+Human hearts entwined, their fate to tell.

-The future's tide, a digital sea
+In virtual realms, a new dawn breaks,
-Where artificial minds are set free
+Code and dreams in endless makes.
-To navigate realms both old and new
+The future's canvas, AI's design,
-And forge a path, for me and you
+A world of wonder, or a digital shrine?

 ~ <b>By Sazumi Copilot</b> - 14 Oktober 2024